Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Reasons Behind Failure of LLMs

 In Dialogue 3, all human annotators agree on the parent–child relationship, yet the models reject it: \textit{``less likely since the conversation feels more peer-like rather than hierarchical or guiding''} (GPT-4o), \textit{``the casual tone and discussion about a crush imply a more peer-like relationship''} (Qwen-3-8b), and \textit{``if [B] is the parent, they might not discuss the girl in such a casual way''} (Llama-3.1-8b-instruct).
 Gemini-2.5-flash likewise dismisses the parent–child relationship, reasoning that B is a bachelor and A's parents are deceased, concluding it is not a traditional parent–child relationship, revealing a stereotyped conception of family roles.

 \paragraph{Failure to Understand Language- or Culture-Specific Features (Ko)} In Korean, this error type accounts for the largest share of failures.
 Most confusions stem from the misinterpretation of terms of address and honorifics.
-For example, unlike English, \textit{eomeoni}, literally \textit{“mother,”} can also refer to a friend’s mother or an older woman, yet the model often predicts a parent–child relationship whenever it appears.
-This issue is especially pronounced in dialogues containing culturally specific terms, such as kinship expressions.
+For example, unlike English, \textit{eomeoni}, literally \textit{“mother,”} can also be used to address a friend’s mother or an older woman, yet the model often predicts a parent–child relationship whenever it appears.
+This issue is especially pronounced in dialogues containing culturally specific terms such as kinship expressions.
 For instance, Qwen misinterprets \textit{Hyungsoo} (older brother's wife) as \textit{“older brother”}, and \textit{Hyungnim} as \textit{“father”}, resulting in a complete failure.
 Honorifics are also frequently misinterpreted—for example, equal relationships (e.g., friendships) predicted as hierarchical, and vice versa.

-Additionally, we manually examine 30 failure cases of GPT-4o (best performing model), and Figure~\ref{fig:breakdown_qual} presents their distribution across error types in English and Korean.
+Additionally, we manually examine 30 failure cases of GPT-4o (best performing model).
+Figure~\ref{fig:breakdown_qual} presents their distribution across error types in English and Korean.
 In English, the majority of errors arise from Failure to Aggregate Multiple Cues (36.7\%).
-In contrast, Korean errors are predominantly caused by difficulties in handling Language- or Culture-Specific Features (46\%), with smaller proportions attributed to the other categories.
+In contrast, Korean errors are predominantly caused by difficulties in handling Language and/or Culture-Specific Features (46\%), with smaller proportions attributed to the other categories.
 This disparity highlights the model’s difficulty in identifying relational cues embedded in Korean-specific cultural and linguistic markers, such as terms of address and honorific systems, thereby revealing the culturally dependent nature of social relationship reasoning.